 Sixty family camping sites are located at the Round Spring campground and can accommodate a maximum of six persons.
 The nine group sites can accommodate up to 45 people each.
-Besides the Round Spring Spur Trail, which connects Round Spring to the Blair Creek section of the Ozark Trail, there are no new trails being proposed for the Round Spring area in this plan; therefore, it is a consideration for the capacity determination but not included.
+Besides the Upper Current section of the Ozark Trail, which connects Round Spring to the Blair Creek section of the Ozark Trail, there are no new trails being proposed for the Round Spring area in this plan; therefore, it is a consideration for the capacity determination but not included.